1seg

 1seg (ワンセグ, wansegu) is a mobile terrestrial digital audio/video and data broadcasting service in Japan, Argentina, Brazil, Chile, Uruguay, Paraguay, Peru and the Philippines.
 Service began experimentally during 2005 and commercially on April 1, 2006.
 It is designed as a component of ISDB-T, the terrestrial digital broadcast system used in those countries, as each channel is divided into 13 segments, with a further segment separating it from the next channel; an HDTV broadcast signal occupies 12 segments, leaving the remaining (13th) segment for mobile receivers, hence the name, "1seg" or "One Seg".

 Its use in Brazil was established in late 2007 (starting in just a few cities), with a slight difference from the Japanese counterpart: it is broadcast under a 30 fps transmission setting (Japanese broadcasts are under the 15 fps transmission setting).

+By 2014, approximately 62% of Brazil's population was covered by digital TV signals carrying 1seg, with the government targeting full national coverage by 2016.
+The standard, adopted regionally as ISDB-Tb, was also implemented in Argentina, Peru, Chile, Ecuador, Venezuela, Bolivia, and Paraguay following Brazil's lead, alongside the Philippines, which adopted the closely related ISDB-T International variant.

 Technical information

 The ISDB-T system uses the UHF band at frequencies between 470 and 770 MHz (806 MHz in Brazil), giving a total bandwidth 300 MHz.
 The bandwidth is divided into fifty name channels 13 through 62.
 Each channel is 6 MHz wide consisting of a 5.57 MHz wide signalling band and a 430 kHz guard band to limit cross channel interference.
 Each of these channels is further divided into 13 segments, each with 428 kHz of bandwidth.
 1 seg uses a single of these segments to carry the 1seg transport stream.

 1seg, like ISDB-T uses QPSK for modulation, with 2/3 forward error correction and 1/4 guard ratio.
 The total datarate is 416 kbit/s.

 The television system uses an H.264/MPEG-4 AVC video stream and an HE-AAC audio stream multiplexed into an MPEG transport stream.
 The maximum video resolution is 320x240 pixels, with a video bitrate of between 220 and 320 kbit/s.
 Audio conforms to HE-AAC profile, with a bitrate of 48 to 64 kbit/s.
 Additional data (EPG, interactive services, etc.) is transmitted using BML and occupies the remaining 10 to 100 kbit/s of bandwidth.

 Conditional access and copy control are implemented in 1seg broadcasting by the use of Broadcast Flag-like structure contained in the "Copy Control Descriptor" within the broadcast.
 The broadcast contents themselves are not encrypted, but the Copy Control information forces the device to encrypt stored recordings and disallows making a copy of the recording.